 Simple English definitions for legal terms

-Read a random definition: certificate of stock
+Read a random definition: legal remedy

 Qualified martial law is when the military takes over some government functions during a time of crisis, like a war or a natural disaster.
 This is done to keep people safe and restore order.
 It means that some civilian authorities may not have as much power as they normally would.
 It is different from absolute martial law, which is when the military takes over all government functions and civilian authorities have no power at all.
 Martial law can also refer to the laws that the military follows during wartime or when occupying foreign territory.